mrizaln/cppread/README.md

             // handle extraction failure...

-            // I might have forgot to do these two necessary steps!! std::cin.clear();
+            // these are necessary steps, and I might have forgot to do these! std::cin.clear();
             std::cin.ignore(std::numeric_limits<std::streamsize>::max(), '\n');